 physical identifiers (including DNA, fingerprints and other genetic or biometric samples)

-sound and visual images (e.g. from body worn cameras or facial recognition software);
+sound, voice and visual images (including body worn video, facial recognition software or interview recordings)

-licences or permits held (e.g. driving licences or firearms certificates);
+licences or permits held (such as driving licence details or firearms certificates)

 The types of personal data we process will vary depending on the purpose.
 We aim to process the minimum amount of personal data necessary for the relevant purpose.
 You should not assume that we hold personal data in all of the categories identified for every person whose personal data we process.